Vadim Moshkovich: Political career

-Moshkovich is a member of the Federation Council (Russia), the Upper Chamber of the Russian Parliament, representing the Belgorod Region of the Russian Federation.
-He is a member of the Federation Council’s Committee on Economic Policy.
+Moshkovich was a member of the Federation Council (Russia), the Upper Chamber of the Russian Parliament, representing the Belgorod Region of the Russian Federation.
+He is a member of the Federation Council's Committee on Economic Policy.
 His term at the Federation Council ended in October 2015.

+Fraud charges

+In early 2025 Moshkovich was arrested and detained on charges of large-scale fraud.

 Philanthropic activities

-Moshkovich is currently funding a project to establish a school for gifted children in Kommunarka (in New Moscow).
-While tuition will be set at $10,000 per year, 50% to 75% of students will receive scholarships from the school.
+Moshkovich funded a school for gifted children in Kommunarka (in New Moscow).
+While tuition was set at $10,000 per year, 50% to 75% of students are receiving scholarships from the school.
 The school will aspire to place graduates at top 30 global universities.
-The cost of the project is $250 million.
+The cost of the project was $250 million.

 Moshkovich is a donor and a member of the Board of Trustees of the National Research University – Higher School of Economics in Moscow, and of the Belgorod State Research University.
 He is also a donor and a member of the Board of Trustees of the Jewish Museum and Tolerance Center in Moscow.